TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-admin-console.md

 ![Profile](/images/ee/profile.png)

-Next step is to configure one or more cloud providers in the YugabyteDB Admin Console as documented [here](../configure-cloud-providers/).
+Next step is to configure one or more cloud providers in the ZNbaseDB Admin Console as documented [here](../configure-cloud-providers/).

 ## Back up data

-We recommend a weekly machine snapshot and weekly backups of `/opt/yugabyte`.
+We recommend a weekly machine snapshot and weekly backups of `/opt/ZNbase`.

-Before performing an update is, you should create a machine snapshot and back up the `/opt/yugabyte` directory.
+Before performing an update is, you should create a machine snapshot and back up the `/opt/ZNbase` directory.

 ## Upgrade

-Upgrades to the Yugabyte Platform are managed seamlessly in the Replicated UI.
+Upgrades to the ZNbase Platform are managed seamlessly in the Replicated UI.
 When a new version is available for upgrade, the Replicated UI will show the same.
 You can apply the upgrade at your convenience.

 To upgrade Replicated, rerun the Replicated install command.
 This will upgrade Replicated components with the latest build.

 ## Uninstall

-Stop and remove the Yugabyte Platform on Replicated first.
+Stop and remove the ZNbase Platform on Replicated first.

 ```sh
 $ /usr/local/bin/replicated apps
 ```

-Replace <appid> with the application ID of Yugabyte Platform from the command above.
+Replace <appid> with the application ID of ZNbase Platform from the command above.

 ```sh
 $ /usr/local/bin/replicated app <appid> stop
 ```

-Remove the Yugabyte Platform application.
+Remove the ZNbase Platform application.

 ```sh
 $ /usr/local/bin/replicated app <appid> rm
 ```

-Remove all Yugabyte Platform containers.
+Remove all ZNbase Platform containers.

 ```sh
 $ docker images | grep "yuga" | awk '{print $3}' | xargs docker rmi -f